CMS-Enterprise/easi-app/docs/adr/0035-no-ids-for-sub-entities-in-cedar-intake.md

 * `+` Would always allow CEDAR and Alfabet to tie sub-entities they store to unique entities in EASi's database.
 * `-` CEDAR would need more complicated logic in their mapping code to check for which sub-entities to update when a top-level entity was updated.
 * `-` Would require greater engineering work for us (both in generating unique IDs and possibly in reworking our data model(s)) without a clear benefit.

+### Don't send IDs for sub-entities
+* `+` Reduces the amount of work we have to do - we don't have to make sure there's a stable ID, or generate a synthetic ID (i.e. for lifecycle cost lines, concatenating business case ID, solution, phase, and year).
+* `-` CEDAR and Alfabet can't directly tie our sub-entities to rows in EASi's database.